-Understanding Adverse Community Experience and Community Trauma from opportunity.
-It will require innovative partnerships to address a myriad of needs and opportunities across sectors including education, housing, transportation, healthcare, and justice.
+Understanding Adverse Community Experience and Community Trauma myriad of needs and opportunities across sectors including education, housing, transportation, healthcare, and justice.
 Lastly, it will require that systems reverse the policies and practices that have created and/or exacerbated community trauma while advancing policy and systems change solutions that build resilience, opportunity and hope for children, parents and caregivers.